Skip to main content

 Juvenile rheumatoid arthritis Yes Yes

-Ankylosing spondylitis No Yes
+Ankylosing spondylitis Off-label Yes

-Primary dysmenorrhea No Yes
+Primary dysmenorrhea Off-label Yes

-Acute pain No Yes
+Acute pain Off-label Yes

-Is Meloxicam or Celebrex more effective?
+Is meloxicam or Celebrex more effective?

-Coverage and cost comparison of Meloxicam vs. Celebrex
+Coverage and cost comparison of meloxicam vs. Celebrex

-Meloxicam is a generic medication that is covered by Medicare and most insurance plans.
-The average retail cost of meloxicam is around $35.
-By using a Single Care discount card, you can save more and pay around $13 for the same quantity.
+Meloxicam is a generic medication covered by Medicare and most insurance plans.
+The average retail cost of meloxicam is around $118 for a 30-day supply of 15 mg tablets.
+However, using a SingleCare coupon for meloxicam might save you more and allow you to pay around $4 for the same quantity.

-Celebrex is a brand-name medication available in a generic version which is covered by Medicare and most insurance plans.
-The average retail cost of brand-name Celebrex is around $230.
-With a Single Care discount card, you can save on generic celecoxib and pay around $120 for the same quantity.
+Celebrex is a brand-name medication available in a generic version that is covered by Medicare and most insurance plans.
+The average retail cost of brand-name Celebrex is around $600 when purchased as a 30-day supply of 200 mg capsules.
+With a SingleCare discount card, you may be able to save on generic celecoxib and pay around $9.

 Meloxicam Celebrex